braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/settings.md

 ---
-nav_title: Push Settings
+nav_title: Settings
-article_title: Push Settings for iOS
+article_title: Push Notification Settings for the Braze Swift SDK
 platform: Swift
 description: "This reference article covers advanced iOS push notification settings such as alert options, sounds, expiry, and more, for the Swift SDK."
 channel: